tboccuto/instagram-follow-bot/README.md

 # instagram-follow-bot
 ## Have cool stuff to share but no audience?
-This script works by following a bunch of people on instagram with the hope that they will follow back.
+This script works by following a bunch of people on instagram with the hope that they will follow
-## Note, However, due to instagrams' constantly changing DOM, this code may need to be modified.

 ## Versions
 - Python 3.8.0